What is Butt-Chugging?

 - Slow and irregular breathing (fewer than eight breaths per minute or 10 or more seconds between breaths)

 - Low body temperature

 Risk of Organ Damage and Infections

+Butt-chugging alcohol into the rectum may damage the tissue and membranes around the rectum, which can make the body more vulnerable to infections and diseases.
 If you’re sharing plugging equipment, failing to lubricate the equipment properly, or inserting the alcohol improperly, this can increase the risk of developing infections and causing rectal or colon damage.

-Treatment For Alcohol Butt-Chugging & Addiction
+Treatment for Alcohol Butt-Chugging/Boofing & Addiction

 Alcohol butt-chugging can be a sign of alcohol use disorder, which may require professional treatment.
 When a person has uncontrolled and problematic drinking, he or she may have a health condition called alcohol use disorder (AUD), commonly known as alcoholism.

 If you’re struggling with alcohol or drug abuse: you’re not alone.
-Alcohol and drug abuse treatment programs integrate medical care with behavioral healthcare to address the root causes of substance use disorder and its effects on your health and wellbeing.
+Alcohol and drug abuse treatment programs integrate medical care with behavioral healthcare to address the root causes of substance use disorder and its effects on your health and well-being.

 Treatment options for alcohol abuse include: